 The effects of the filler last from 6 months to 2 years depending on the type and concentration of the filler used.
 There is now evidence that filling wrinkles causes stretching of the skin back to its previous structure and can induce some repair of the tissue.

 What to expect during your treatment?

-Dermal filler injections are non-surgical and typically completed during an office visit.
+Dermal filler injections are non-surgical and typically completed during a clinic visit.
 Prior to treatment your practitioner will have an in-depth consultation with you to discuss your treatment goals and advise on the risks and expected benefits from the treatment.

 How many syringes will I need?

 The amount of product needed for your treatment will be determined by your practitioner and the area treated.
 Each syringe of Juvederm dermal filler generally contains 1ml or half a ml of product.
 Your practitioner will let you know before commencing treatment how much will be needed.

 A younger patient with plumper skin may need less product than an older person with a lot of volume loss.
 Also, the nature of the treatment will determine the quantity.
 A simple cheek enhancement will require less than an 8 point lift (non-surgical facelift) procedure.
 While 1 syringe maybe enough to plump cheeks or lips, 3 or 4 syringes maybe needed for an 8 point lift or jaw enhancement procedure.

 The following aftercare is recommended to improve the treatment results and to minimise side-effects from the treatment:

 - Avoid extreme facial expressions, alcohol consumption and applying make-up for up to 12 hours

 - Avoid extreme sun exposure, UV light, freezing temperatures and saunas for 2 weeks after treatment